Opposition day debates in the House of Commons since 1992

-Following the Conservative Party’s defeat at the 2024 general election Rishi Sunak announced he would stand down as leader of the Conservative Party.
+Following the Conservative Party’s defeat at the 2024 general election, Rishi Sunak announced he would stand down as leader of the Conservative Party.
 He said he would not step down immediately but once the formal arrangements for selecting his successor were in place.

-The timing and rules of stage 1 of the leadership election is a matter for the 1922 Committee, a committee of all backbench Conservative MPs that meets weekly when the House of Commons is sitting.
+The timing and rules of stage 1 of the leadership election are a matter for the 1922 Committee, a committee of all backbench Conservative MPs that meets weekly when the House of Commons is sitting.
 A senior Conservative Party backbencher chairs the committee.

+Its previous chair, Sir Graham Brady, retired at the 2024 general election.
+The new chair, Bob Blackman, was elected at a meeting on 9 July.
+Details of the leadership election process were announced on 22 July.
 MPs needed to be nominated by ten Conservative MPs to be a candidate.
 Six candidates gained enough nominations to enter the race, Kemi Badenoch, James Cleverly, Robert Jenrick, Dame Priti Patel, Mel Stride and Tom Tugendhat.

 The leader of the Party must be a sitting MP.